Best Money Sites

 The Simple Dollar.
 Like Roth, Trent Hamm has experienced and conquered debt.
 He grew up in poverty and understands how early deprivation can lead to later disasters with money.

 Surviving and Thriving.
-Donna Freedman is a contributor to MSN and Get Rich Slowly and she’s a good friend.
+Donna Freedman is a contributor to various money sites and she’s a good friend.
 Her resilience, compassion and frugal chops are unmatched—plus she’s wicked funny.

 Wise Bread.
 In addition to personal finance and frugal living, Wise Bread provides commentary on careers and “life hacks.”
 Check out its list of 100-plus most popular personal finance blogs for even more great sites to visit.